rusmanplatd/goravel/database/seeders/README.md

 ## Security Notes

 - Default passwords are set to `password123` for development purposes
-- In production, ensure all users change their passwords
+- **PRODUCTION SECURITY**: In production environments, ensure all seeded users change their default passwords immediately after deployment
-- The super-admin user has full system access
+- The super-admin user has full system access and should be secured with strong authentication
-- Consider removing or securing sensitive seed data in production
+- **PRODUCTION DEPLOYMENT**: Remove or secure sensitive seed data before production deployment.
+Consider using environment-specific seeders that exclude default accounts in production

 ## Multi-Tenant Structure